- The new OS from Microsoft is here, and many are wondering what are the differences between Windows 11 and Windows 10.

 Switching between desktops is also improved, and now you can do it simply by hovering over the Task View icon in the Taskbar and selecting the desired virtual desktop.

-Windows 11 also brings improvements when working with external monitors.
-With Windows 11 the windows on your external monitors will be memorized once you disconnect the external monitor.
+Windows 11 also brings improvements when working with external monitors, and now windows on your external monitor will be memorized once you disconnect it.

-After connecting your PC to the external monitor, the windows that were open on the external monitor will be restored automatically, allowing you to continue where you left off.
+After connecting your PC to the external monitor, the windows that were open on it will be restored automatically, allowing you to continue where you left off.

 This is a welcome quality of life improvement, that should make multitasking on multiple monitors a lot easier than before.

 Windows 11 focuses heavily on touchscreen functionality and it brings a new touchscreen experience.
 There’s no more full-screen Start Menu, and instead, icons will have more space and be easier to touch when you use your device in tablet mode.

 For easier navigation, there are a couple of new touch gestures allowing you to easily switch to the last used app, go back to the desktop or restore your open app windows.

 You can now also open Task View with gestures and switch between app windows and virtual desktops.
 Speaking of which, you can now switch between desktops simply with a four-finger swipe.

 Touch Keyboard has better customization, and there are new themes to choose from, as well as a new theme engine that lets you create new themes more easily.

 Pen input has been improved as well, and now it comes with a Pen menu on the Taskbar that allows you to quickly launch apps that support pen input.